-“/NULL” & “/ANY” means, that the attributes the VEC receive these values.
+“/NULL” & “/ANY” means, that the attributes with the name “tag” in the VEC receive these values.

 <tag></tag> means, that an attribute with the name “tag” and an undefined value is represented in the VEC as an existing XML element with no value (no contained text() node).

-Omitted tag: means the element tag for the attribute is omitted.
+Omitted tag: means the element tag for the attribute is not present in the VEC.

-Instancing of Model Structures
+Instantiation of Model Structures

 There are various locations in the VEC model where structures / patterns are defined and used / instantiated somewhere else (e.g. a connector with its slots and cavities).
 In most cases, the elements in the definition of a structure have corresponding elements in the instancing (e.g. ConnectorHousingSpecification ConnectorHousingRole, Slot SlotReference & Cavity CavityReference).

 In cases where defined structures are instantiated, these structures shall be instantiated completely.
-That means for every element in the structural definition a corresponding element the instancing shall exist, regardless if it used in the respective VEC or not (e.g. for each Cavity of a ConnectHousingSpecification a CavitReferencein the corresponding ConnectorHousingRole shall exist).
-This applies to the following list of structures, which is here for reasons of clarification and which is not complete:
+That means, for every element in the structural definition a corresponding element in the instancing shall exist, regardless if it is used in the respective VEC or not (e.g. for each Cavity of a ConnectorHousingSpecification, a CavityReference in the corresponding ConnectorHousingRole shall exist).
+This applies to the following list of structures, which is here for reasons of clarification and which is not exhaustive:

 Connectors